 - A Dublin 3 address: Anyone forming a new company in Ireland must be able to provide an address within the State.
 This is needed to comply with the legal requirements for companies in this jurisdiction.
 It applies to residents and non-residents alike

 - Secure address which retains the privacy of your home/office address

 - Secure receipt and forwarding of legal documentation and CRO correspondence

-Benefits of our Registered Office Address service
+Benefits Of Our Registered Office Address Service

-Ensure correspondence is dealt with promptly and expertly
+1. Ensure correspondence is dealt with promptly and expertly

-Avoid financial penalties or prosecution
+2. Avoid financial penalties or prosecution

 We will make sure that you do not miss critical deadlines, such as the date for filing your Annual Returns to the Companies Office.
 Did you know that if you fail to file your Annual Returns on time, you face penalties?
-You will be fined for late filing and must have your accounts audited for 2 years.
-Simply saying you didn’t get or see the mail is not seen as a valid excuse: Any document sent to your Registered Office is deemed by law to have been sent to the company.
+You will receive a fines up to €1,200 for late filing and must have your accounts audited for 2 years.
+Simply saying you didn’t get or see the mail is not seen as a valid excuse.
+Any document sent to your Registered Office is deemed by law to have been sent to the company.

-Failing to be compliant with your statutory obligations could also put you in breach of Company Law, which could leave you open to prosecution by the Director of Corporate Enforcement (ODCE)
+Failing to be compliant with your statutory obligations could also put you in breach of Company Law, which could leave you open to prosecution by the Director of Corporate Enforcement (ODCE).

 Our team of Chartered and Certified Accountants are trained and experienced in both UK and Irish accounting regulations.
-This gives them the ability to deal with correspondence from both sets of statutory authorities.
+This gives us the ability to deal with correspondence from both sets of statutory authorities.
 This is very useful if your business has offices in both jurisdictions – particularly as we face into the fallout from Brexit.
 If Brexit developments are making you think of opening an office in Ireland, our experts can guide you through the process.